brianhouse/braid/docs/content.md

 You'll need to have Python 3 installed—if you're using macOS, I recommend doing so with Homebrew.
 Tested with python 3.7.

-Now open that terminal.

-To install (or update) Braid: `pip3 install git+git://github.com/brianhouse/braid --upgrade`
+To install (or update) Braid via the terminal: `pip3 install git+git://github.com/brianhouse/braid --upgrade`

-At this point, if you are familiar with programming using a text editor and the terminal, have at it.
-If not, follow the instructions for saving a Braid "Hello World" script below.
-In the Finder, right-click that python file, and open it using the latest version of IDLE, which should appear as one of your choices.
-You can then use IDLE's built-in text editor to write, save, and run ("Run->Run Module") Braid scripts, or use it to "livecode" (Run->Python Shell).

 ## <a name="tutorial"></a>Tutorial

 ### <a name="prereq"></a>Prerequisites

 Braid is, fundamentally, an extension to Python 3.
-This documentation won't cover python syntax&mdash;for that, look [here](https://docs.python.org/3/tutorial/).
+This documentation won't cover python usage and syntax&mdash;for that, look [here](https://docs.python.org/3/tutorial/).
 Most of the power of Braid comes from the fact that it can be interleaved with other python code.
-Such possibilities are left to the practitioner (aka me?).
+Such possibilities are left to the practitioner, or at least out of this documentation.

 Additionally, this documentation assumes a general knowledge of MIDI.

+If you don't know what you're doing with python and the terminal but you've gotten this far, follow the instructions for saving a Braid "Hello World" script below.
+Then in the Finder, right-click that python file, and open it using the latest version of IDLE, which should appear as one of your choices.
+You can then use IDLE's built-in text editor to write, save, and run ("Run->Run Module") Braid scripts.

 ### <a name="hello"></a>Hello World

 Any MIDI software or hardware device you have running should more or less work with Braid to make sounds.
 If you are on macOS, to simplify things download and run [this simple MIDI bridge app](http://brianhouse.net/download/general_MIDI_bridge.app.zip) which will let you use General MIDI for the purposes of this documentation (make sure no other MIDI devices are running before launching the app, and launch it before starting Braid).

+To begin working with Braid, create a new file in your favorite text editor (such as Sublime Text).

-To begin working with Braid, launch a python3 interpreter (from the terminal by typing `python3`, or from within IDLE by selecting Run -> Python Shell) and `import braid`:
+launch a python interpreter (from the terminal by typing `python3`, or from within IDLE by selecting Run -> Python Shell) and `import braid`:

     $ python3
     {{Python 3.6.0 (default, Mar  4 2017, 12:32:37)